YuhIcey/SMO-Server-code/README.md

 ## Requirements

 - Windows 7 or later
-- Make sure the configured server port (default: 27825) is open in your firewall
+- Make sure the configured server port (default: 2271 and 2272) is open in your firewall

 ## Disclaimer